 We are all different so we all have different patterns and behaviors of self-sabotage.
 The key to stop self-sabotage is understanding your own self-sabotaging behaviors.

 The first step on the process of stopping self-sabotage is to identify and understand what your self-sabotaging behaviors are.
-Take a listen to The Beyond the Food Show podcast episode 064 for more information on this.

 The key thing will be to ask yourself these questions: What is my behavior?
 What is driving it?
 What is behind it?

 My most expressed form of self-sabotage is procrastination where I have a mile-long list of things to do, but I don’t feel like doing anything.
 I keep thinking of how much work is in front of me and I feel overwhelmed.
 My anxiety kicks in and I just can’t get started.
 I can’t even do one thing on my list!

 What’s behind this self-sabotage behavior?
 FEAR.
 Fear of failure.
 Fear that I won’t be able to do it perfectly, so I might as well not do it at all.

 When dieting, this fear translates into trying to follow a diet perfectly or feeling like a failure.
 Fear that if you don’t lose the weight, you won’t be happy.
 Fear that you’re not good enough.